dobots/scenario_runner/scenarios/README.md

 ![spawn_xml.png](https://github.com/dobots/scenario_runner/blob/main/img/spawn_xml.png)

-The behavior tree starts with the root, then in a sequence it executes its child nodes.
+The behavior tree starts with the root, then in a sequence, it executes its child nodes.
 The first one is a repeat node, which will execute its child node 10 times.
-It's child node is a spawn node, which will spawn a blue cylinder.
+Its child node is a spawn node, which will spawn a blue cylinder.
 After spawning 10 blue cylinders at a random position and orientation, the next spawn node will be executed.
 It will spawn a red_cylinder.
 Then, the last node will be executed which will spawn a green cylinder.

 **src folder:** Contains the source files, which will execute the behavior tree and all the necessary functions.
-In the previous example, we have executed the `spawn_multiple.cpp` file, which called the `spawn_multiple.xml` behaviour tree description file.
+In the previous example, we executed the `spawn_multiple.cpp` file, which called the `spawn_multiple.xml` behaviour tree description file.

 The `spawn_multiple.cpp` file looks like the following:
 ```